davidelofrese/dvc-dga-notebook/README.md

 The following instructions explain how to get a copy of the project on the local machine and setup it for development and testing purposes.

-The project (and the instructions that follow) has been developed and tested on Windows 10, using Python 3.9.1 and DVC 1.11.8.
+The project (and the instructions that follow) has been developed and tested on Windows 10, using Git Bash for Windows, Python 3.9.1 and DVC 1.11.8.

 > ⚠ These instructions assumes that [Python 3.6+](https://www.python.org/downloads/) and [DVC](https://dvc.org/doc/install) are already installed on the local machine.
 If they are not, please install them before executing the following commands.

+> ❗ **Important warning for Windows users** ❗
+>
+> The stage `extract-alexa` depends on the command `unzip`, whose availability is platform specific and it is not available out of the box in Windows command prompt and in PowerShell.
+To make sure that the pipeline is reproducible, it is strongly recommended to execute the following instructions using a bash shell emulator (such as [Git Bash](https://gitforwindows.org/) or [Cmder](https://cmder.net/)) or using [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/).

 ### Download